Light-C-O/wedding_invites-ca1/README.md

     - I changed the route for the edit to rediect to the specific venue or wedding that has been modified.
     - Concerning the dark-toggle button, it seems like depending on the screen or device youare using the light-mode flash is less obvious.
     - I decided to make it visually appealing and easy to understand.
 I removds the tables from the navbar and put it in the dashboard.
 I also make sure that only the admin can see the create, edit and delete section.
 I added images as icons for each table.
 I also invertated the colors dark-mode.
+    - Modified the login.blade, register.blade and guest.blade to make a dark-mode option.
+I added go back button for the registetion and refirect to the login page.
+    - I used colon on the value (:value) in forms so that on reload, the input stays there.
+I added this in the image so the image doesn't disappear on reload.
+Only the wedding_date_time goes blank on manual reload.
+In order to combat this, I would have to use a bit of Javascript and localstorage.
+This insures that whatever the user types stays in the field even after a full page reload.
+It only resets if they clear their browser storage.
+I decided not to add it as it is not a significant issue.
+    - Modified the mobile version

 ## GitHub Link